 The Sugar Our Bodies Need vs. the White Stuff

 I often hear people say they are on a “low carbohydrate diet.”
 Don’t even get me started on the word “diet.”
 This nutritionist is on a non-diet.
 “Low carbohydrate” is misleading because there are two types of carbohydrates, one of which the body really needs.
-Complex carbohydrates are found in veggies, fruits, nuts and seeds, legumes, and grains while simple, or refined, carbohydrates, are found in sugar, candy, pastries, breads, white rice, and white pasta.
+Complex carbohydrates are found in veggies, fruits, nuts and seeds, and legumes, while simple, or refined, carbohydrates, are found in sugar, candy, pastries, breads, rice, and pasta.
 Our body needs and functions more optimally on the sugar from complex carbohydrates as this is what gives us energy.
 So what’s the difference between the two, if glucose is the end result?
 The difference is in (1) how it affects blood sugar levels and (2) the nutrient profile.

 How Complex Carbohydrates Affect Our Blood Sugar Levels